UWC Procedures

 A Title IX Coordinator may file a formal complaint on behalf of a person who is not a current or former Yale faculty member, trainee, student, or staff member, so long as the alleged misconduct cannot be addressed under Section 4 above and these conditions are met:

-• And (a) the alleged misconduct occurred on the Yale campus; at a Yale sponsored event; or in another place, event, or circumstances for which Yale provided funding or over which Yale exercised substantial control; or (b) the allegations are the subject of criminal proceedings and, in the opinion of the Title IX Coordinator, if the allegations are true, the person accused of misconduct poses a significant risk to the safety of members of the Yale community.
+· And (a) the alleged misconduct occurred on the Yale campus; at a Yale sponsored event; or in another place, event, or circumstances for which Yale provided funding or over which Yale exercised substantial control;or (b) the allegations are the subject of criminal proceedings and, in the opinion of the Title IX Coordinator using the factors set forth in Section 3.6 above, if the allegations are true, the person accused of misconduct poses a significant risk to the safety of members of the Yale community.

 5.2 Advisors

-Parties may be accompanied by an advisor at any stage of a formal proceeding.
-An advisor may be anyone of the party’s choosing, including an attorney.
+Parties may be accompanied by one advisor at any stage of a formal proceeding.
+This one advisor may be anyone of the party’s choosing, including an attorney.
 The advisor can offer personal and moral support, before, during, and after a hearing, and help the party prepare for meetings related to a complaint.
-The advisor may not submit documents, either directly or indirectly, on a party’s behalf at any stage of the proceeding, nor speak for the party during an interview with an investigator or during a formal hearing, except to request that a hearing officer ask follow-up questions.
-(See Sections 5.7 and 5.8, below.)
+The advisor may not submit documents, either directly or indirectly, on a party’s behalf at any stage of the proceeding, nor speak for the party during an interview with an investigator (see Section 5.7, below).
+As discussed in Section 5.8, below, the advisor may submit questions to the hearing officer for the hearing officer to ask the other party and witnesses at a hearing.
+The advisor may also discuss the relevance of questions directly with the hearing officer.
+Otherwise, an advisor may not speak for a party at a hearing.

 5.3 Initiating a formal complaint of sexual misconduct under Section 5

-A person wishing to make a formal complaint of sexual misconduct under Section 5 must submit to a Title IX Coordinator and the Secretary a written complaint that is signed, sent electronically from the complainant’s account, or otherwise authenticated.
-The complaint must include the names of the parties involved in the incident, if known, a description of the conduct allegedly constituting sexual misconduct, and the date and location of the alleged incident, if known.
-A Title IX Coordinator may, under the circumstances specified in section 5.1, file a formal complaint with the UWC.
-The Secretary and the chair of the UWC (“the Chair”)[22] will determine whether the complaint meets the conditions described in Section 5.1 above and whether it provides sufficient detail or must be supplemented.
-If the complaint does not meet the conditions in Section 5.1 or must be supplemented, the Secretary will write to the complainant, explaining why the complaint cannot proceed and describing other options that the complainant may have for addressing the alleged misconduct.
+A person wishing to make a formal complaint of sexual misconduct under Section 5 must submit to a Title IX Coordinator and/or the Director a written complaint that is signed, sent electronically from the complainant’s account, or otherwise authenticated.
+The complaint must include the names of the parties involved in the incident, if known; a description of the alleged sexual misconduct; and the date and location of the alleged incident(s), if known.
+A Title IX Coordinator may, under the circumstances specified in sections 3.6 and 5.1, file a formal complaint with the UWC.
+The Director and the Chair will determine whether the complaint meets the conditions described in Section 5.1 above, whether it provides sufficient detail or must be supplemented, or whether it satisfies the criteria for dismissal described in Section 5.4 below.
+If the complaint does not meet the conditions in Section 5.1, must be supplemented, or is being dismissed, the Director will advise the complainant of this decision in writing, as well as explain why the complaint cannot proceed and describe other options, if any, that the complainant may have for addressing the alleged misconduct.
+If the complainant declines to supplement the complaint, the UWC will move forward with assessing whether the conditions of section 5.1 are satisfied or whether it should be dismissed under section 5.4.

-If a complaint is accepted for further proceedings, the Secretary will send a written notice to both parties, with the following information:
+If a complaint meets the conditions for further proceedings, the Director will send a written notice to both parties, with the following information:

-• a statement that the respondent is presumed not responsible for the alleged conduct and that a determination regarding responsibility will be made at the conclusion of the proceeding;
+· a statement that the respondent is presumed not responsible for the alleged conduct and that a determination regarding responsibility will be made at the conclusion of the proceeding after the parties have had the opportunity to present relevant (not otherwise impermissible) evidence to a trained, impartial decisionmaker;

-• a statement that the parties may have an advisor of their choice, who may be, but is not required to be, an attorney;
+· a statement that the parties may have one advisor of their choice, who may be, but is not required to be, an attorney

 All time periods governing the investigation, hearing, and appeal of a complaint are set out in Section 5.11, below.

-At any point before the submission of an investigation report, as discussed in Section 5.7 below, the UWC may consolidate complaints of sexual misconduct and other misconduct that have been made against more than one respondent, or by more than one complainant against one or more respondents, or by one party against the other party, so long as the allegations arise out of the same facts or circumstances.[23]
-The decision to consolidate complaints will be made by the Secretary and the Chair.
-If complaints are consolidated after the parties have received the initial notice of a proceeding, the Secretary will provide the parties with a revised notice.
-The UWC will not accept a new complaint if it has already decided a complaint based on the same set of circumstances by the same complainant.
+At any point before the submission of an investigation report to the hearing panel, as discussed in Section 5.7 below, the UWC may consolidate complaints of sexual misconduct and other misconduct that have been made against more than one respondent, or by more than one complainant against one or more respondents, or by one party against the other party, so long as the allegations arise out of the same facts or circumstances.
+The decision to consolidate complaints will be made by the Director and the Chair.
+If complaints are consolidated after the parties have received the initial notice of a proceeding, the Director will provide the parties with a revised notice.
+The UWC will not accept a new complaint if a complaint based on the same set of circumstances by the same complainant has already been decided (either by dismissal or through a finding of responsibility or no responsibility).

-To the extent necessary to implement supportive measures, the Secretary will inform relevant Yale officials that a formal complaint has been filed.
-The Title IX Coordinator(s) designated by the UWC will coordinate appropriate supportive measures, and university officials are expected to cooperate in implementing those measures.
+To implement supportive measures, the Director will inform relevant Yale officials that a formal complaint has been filed.
+The Title IX Coordinator(s) designated by the Title IX Office will coordinate appropriate supportive measures, and university officials are expected to cooperate in implementing those measures.

 5.4 Dismissal or withdrawal of a complaint; alternative resolution

-The complainant may, at any time before the day scheduled for the hearing, request in writing to the Secretary that the complaint be withdrawn.
-The Chair and the Secretary will decide whether to agree to the request.
-If the Chair and Secretary decide to hear a complaint despite a request for withdrawal, the complainant will not be required to participate in the proceeding.
+The complainant may, at any time before the day scheduled for the hearing, request in writing to the Director that the complaint be withdrawn.
+The Chair and the Director, in consultation with the Title IX Coordinator, will decide whether to agree to the request.
+If the request to withdraw is denied, the complainant will be notified in writing of the decision and rational, and the complainant will not be required to participate in the proceeding.

-At any point during a Section 5 proceeding, the parties may request or the UWC may offer an alternative resolution process, such as mediation or restorative justice.
-See Section 2, above, for information on alternative resolution processes.
+At any time before a hearing date, the parties may request an alternative resolution process, such as mediation or restorative justice, to which both parties must give their voluntary, informed, written consent.
+See Section 2, above, for more information on the alternative resolution processes.

 5.5 Appointment of investigators, hearing officers, other hearing panel members, and appellate decision makers

-After accepting a complaint for a formal proceeding, the Secretary will appoint (i) an investigator to investigate the complaint; (ii) a hearing officer, trained as an attorney, to preside over the hearing of the complaint and participate in deciding the case; (iii) three UWC members to serve with the hearing officer on the hearing panel and participate in deciding the case;[24] and (iv) an appellate decision maker, who must be a tenured faculty member on the UWC[25] (collectively, “appointees”).
-The Secretary will send a written notice to the parties, providing the names of the appointees and informing the parties of their opportunity to object to the participation of one or more appointees.
-The objection must state the party’s grounds for believing an appointee would be affected by a conflict of interest or by bias for or against complainants or respondents, generally, or an individual complainant or respondent, specifically.[26]
-The Chair and Secretary will decide whether an objection is justified.
-If a successful objection to the participation of an appointee is raised, the Secretary will make a new appointment, and the parties will have an opportunity to object to the person selected as a replacement.[27]
+After accepting a complaint for a formal proceeding, the Chair will appoint (i) an investigator to investigate the complaint; (ii) a hearing officer, trained as an attorney, to preside over the hearing of the complaint and participate in deciding the case; (iii) three UWC members to serve with the hearing officer on the hearing panel and participate in deciding the case; and (iv) an appellate officer, who must either be a tenured faculty member on the UWC or a faculty member with a continuing appointment who is on the UWC (collectively, “appointees”).
+The Director will send a written notice to the parties, providing the names of the appointees and informing the parties of their opportunity to object to the participation of one or more appointees.
+The objection must state the party’s grounds for believing an appointee would be affected by a conflict of interest or by bias for or against complainants or respondents, generally, or an individual complainant or respondent, specifically.
+The Chair and Director will decide whether an objection has satisfied this criteria.
+If a successful objection to the participation of an appointee is raised,the Director will make a new appointment, and the parties will have an opportunity to object to the person selected as a replacement.

 The appointees will receive a copy of the complaint and must withdraw from the proceedings if their relationship to the complainant or the respondent or other circumstances lead them to believe that they have a conflict of interest or bias or if requested to withdraw by the Chair.